- Normal precautions

 Security Status Last Updated: 15 March 2020

 There is an on-going outbreak of COVID-19 in Peru.
-On 15 March 2020, the Peruvian President declared a State of Emergency in Peru in relation to the rising number of coronavirus cases in the country.
-The state of emergency has now been extended to the 31 August 2020.
+The state of emergency in Peru has now been extended to at least 31 January 2021.

 You should note before being able to move from one region of Peru to another, the local government may first require you to submit a medical certificate, following a COVID-19 test, stating that you are free from infection.